 Till is also a principal of Premia Research LLC, which designs investment indices that are calculated by S&P Dow Jones Indices and which also provides quantitative consulting services to large institutions.
 Prior to Premia, Till was the Chief of Derivatives Strategies at Putnam Investments where she oversaw the strategy development and execution of about $90 billion annually in exchange-traded and over-the-counter derivatives; and before Putnam, Till was a Quantitative Analyst at the Harvard Management Company, the university’s endowment firm.
 Till’s additional academic affiliations include her membership in the North American Advisory Board of the London School of Economics and her position as a Research Associate at the EDHEC-Risk Institute in Nice, France.

 In addition, Till is a member of the Federal Reserve Bank of Chicago’s Working Group on Financial Markets.
 She has provided seminars (in Chicago) to staff from the Shanghai Futures Exchange, China Financial Futures Exchange, Zhengzhou Commodity Exchange, and the Dalian Commodity Exchange.
-She is also a board member of the International Association for Quantitative Finance and has frequently participated in Wall Street conferences and professional society meetings in New York City.
+She is also a Fellow of the Royal Statistical Society (U.K.); is a board member of the International Association for Quantitative Finance; and has frequently participated in Wall Street conferences and professional society meetings in New York City.

 Till has presented her analyses of the commodity futures markets to the following institutions: the U.S. Commodity Futures Trading Commission, the International Energy Agency, and to the (then) U.K. Financial Services Authority.
 She has been a panel member at both the U.S. Energy Information Administration’s workshop on “financial and physical energy market linkages” and the Bank of Canada’s joint roundtable with the International Energy Forum on “commodity cycles and their implications.”
 In addition, she is the co-editor with commodity expert, Joseph Eagleeye, of the best-selling Risk Book (London), Intelligent Commodity Investing.